 From the moment of our founding in 1882, charity has been the first principle of the Knights of Columbus.
 We are men of faith and men of action.

-Membership is open to the men 18 years of age and a practical Catholic.
+Membership is open to the men 18 years of age and a practicing Catholic.

-Meetings are held the first and third Wednesdays of the each month, with the Rosary recited at 7:00 pm and meeting beginning at 7:30 pm.
+Meetings are currently held remotely, and once a month, with the Rosary recited at 7:00 pm and meeting beginning at 7:30 pm.

 Learn more at www.kofc.org